 3. Sentence Correction

-Pursuing a business degree is a rewarding experience and GMAT the most important part of the process.
-To help you prepare effectively, we have listed down some of the best choices of books for GMAT:
+Pursuing a business degree is a rewarding experience and the GMAT is the most important part of the process.
+To help you prepare effectively, we have listed down some of the best choices of books for the GMAT:

 - Complete GMAT Strategy Guide Set – Manhattan Prep